forseti-security/forseti-security/_docs/_latest/use/cli/scanner.md

 ```

 The external project access scanner is not part of the regular running scanners, as it may take hours to run.
+Therefore, we now make this scanner accessible manually through the CLI:
-You might also need to create the inventory and model if it is not already
+**Note:** You will need to create an inventory and model if it is not already
 created.
-Therefore, we now make this scanner accessible manually through the CLI:
 ```bash
 MODEL_ID=$(/bin/date -u +%Y%m%dT%H%M%S)
 forseti inventory create --import_as ${MODEL_ID}